fanal-forest-madeira

 How to get to Fanal Forest

 Fanal forest is located on the north-western part of Madeira Island in the Madeira Natural Park.
 The parking is quite easy to find as you can find the dedicated parking lot on Google Maps as ‘Fanal Parking’ and ‘Posto Florestal Fanal’.
-Both parkings are at different entrances, but I would say that Fanal Parking is the most central parking.
-One of the parkings is directly next to the road with picnic tables and the other parking is a little side road near a white building.
+Both parking spots are at different entrances, but I would say that Fanal Parking is the most central parking.
+One of the parking is directly next to the road with picnic tables and the other parking is a little side road near a white building.
 Take into account that there are no facilities at all near the forest.
 So bring enough water and snacks.
 From Funchal it is about an hour drive but from Calheta it’s only 30 minutes.

 ilse-fanal-foggy-forest